 4. Head positioning.

 Think of a time when a friend was telling you a story and you were hanging on every word.
 Did your head ever cock to the side?
-Tilting the head sideways is a great way to show your child you are interested in what they are doing and saying, making them more inclined to cooperate.
+Tilting the head sideways is a great way to show your child you are interested in what they are doing and saying, making them more inclined to cooperate and gain great listening skills.

 5. Show your teeth.